 Sherrie has over 30 years of experience in the Kansas City market.
 She has worked in both commercial and residential construction, interior residential design, marketing, public relations, communications, behavioral health, and the commercial furniture industry

 Sherrie has been a volunteer within Kansas City for over 25 years.
-In addition to serving on the Friends board, she is currently a board member for the National Institute of Construction Excellence, a member of the American Heart Association’s Circle of Red, and a task force member for the MO/KAN Suicide Prevention Group.
+In addition to serving on the Friends board, she is currently a certified Sources of Strength Trainer, and a task force member for the MO/KAN Suicide Prevention Group.

 Tanner spent more than five years as a city councilman for the City of Spring Hill, his hometown.
 He currently serves as Treasurer for Friends.